talwat/lowfi/README.md

 Yeah, that's it.
 Controls are documented in the app.

+### Extra Flags

+If you're having issues on Linux with error messages, or you don't want your terminal history to be visible when you run lofi, you can use the `--alternate` or `-a` flag to hide your history.

 ### Scraping

 lowfi also has a `scrape` command which is usually not relevant, but